Curriculum

 Resources

-All Transitional Year Residents will have access to the same resources as their PM PGY1 counterparts.
-The includes $1000 CME allotment, program payment of Step 3/Level 3 fee, PTO days, free parking, meals while on duty, physician and resident lounge access, free confidential counseling services through BayCare EAP and Doc-B-Well Program, and full access to the extensive Florida State College of Medicine medical library, including UpToDate.
+All Transitional Year Residents will have access to the same resources as their FM PGY1 counterparts.
+This includes $1000 CME allotment, program payment of Step 3/Level 3 fee, PTO days, free parking, meals while on duty, physician and resident lounge access, free confidential counseling services through BayCare EAP and Doc-B-Well Program, and full access to the extensive Florida State College of Medicine medical library, including UpToDate.

 Rotation Schedule

-• Additional required rotation blocks include General Surgery, Cardiology, Family Medicine Outpatient Clinic and ROER (radiology, occupational medicine, ophthalmology, also includes all advanced life-saving courses, advanced airways and arterial line courses).
+- Additional required rotation blocks include General Surgery, Cardiology, an additional month of Family Medicine Outpatient Clinic and ROER (radiology, occupational medicine, ophthalmology, also includes all advanced life-saving courses, advanced airways and arterial line courses).

-• There is NO OVERNIGHT CALL in our Transitional Year Residency.
+- There is NO OVERNIGHT CALL in our Transitional Year Residency.
 The schedule is built to match the PGY-1 Family Medicine Resident experience.
 The curriculum is built to maximize education and learning opportunities during daytime working hours.
+In order to gain a full experience in Emergency Medicine will include mornings, days and nights shifts.
 There is NO NIGHT FLOAT.

 Simulation